 Either a mortgage broker or a loan officer can help you when you apply for a mortgage loan.
 People sometimes confuse them because both will reap the same outcome: a new home.
 However, understanding the differences between them will be important to the mortgage process.

 During the mortgage loan process, an individual or company who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
 Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
 A mortgage broker will examine your numbers to find out which lender is the best fit for your loan needs.
 From application to closing, your mortgage broker facilitates the loan process: submitting your mortgage application to a number of lenders, and walking you with the chosen lender through to the closing of the loan.
 At closing, the broker's commission is given by the borrower.

-The most important difference between a mortgage broker and a loan officer is that the latter works for a lending institution (a bank, credit union, or others) to process loans solely from the programs of that institution.
-They may have the ability to promote loans to fit many different situations, but all the loans are products from the same lender.
+The biggest difference between a mortgage broker and a loan officer is that the latter works on behalf of a lending institution (a bank, credit union, or others) to process loans solely from that institution.
+Although a loan officer may offer quite a variety of loan programs, they are all programs of that specific lender.